jlestrada/docker-reviewboard/README.md

     inet_interfaces = 127.0.0.1,172.17.42.1

 ### Proxy Settings
 For servers sitting behind a firewall, users may experince an inability to properly download the needed packages.
-If this is the case, users will need to be sure to set the proxy server settings within the Dockker file.
+If this is the case, users will need to be sure to set the proxy server settings within the Docker file.

 ```
 ENV http_proxy proxy-address:port